 If you need a drug or alcohol test our facilities are located throughout North Carolina.
 Drug testing is available in all areas of the state.
 Call now for immediate service.
 Drug testing services are common for second and third-offense DWI convictions and for those on probation.
 National Drug Screen Drug testing centers offer ETG alcohol testing, hair drug testing, and other 5-panel drug tests and 10-panel drug tests.

-You may have a family member with a substance abuse problem and who has lied repeatedly about it in the past, a family may request routine drug testing to help get that individual back on the right track.
+You may have a family member with a substance abuse problem who has lied repeatedly about it in the past, a family may request routine drug testing to help get that individual back on the right track.
 Drug tests or alcohol tests may be required by law for those serving probation or parole, depending on the conviction.
-A typical five panel drug test will include:
+A typical five-panel drug test will include:

 - opiates (including heroin)

 Small businesses bear the greatest burden of substance abusers.
 Drug users don’t apply to jobs at large companies, which traditionally have established, companywide policies regarding drug use—instead, they apply at small companies that typically do not do drug testing or maintain a drug-free workplace.
 As a business, if you do not conduct drug testing of your employees, your business could be at risk for negligence lawsuits from customers and employees.
 For example, if an employee high on marijuana stumbles and falls, injuring a co-worker or customer in the process, your business could be sued for negligent hiring.
 “The plaintiff could say, ‘Why didn’t you drug-test?’” he says.